marklogic-community/marklogic-state-conductor/README.md

 # MarkLogic State Conductor

 The _MarkLogic State Conductor_ is an event-based orchestrator for manipulating MarkLogic database documents.
 State Conductor state machines are defined using a subset of [Amazon States Language (ASL)](https://states-language.net/spec.html).
 Actions are defined using server-side modules.
-The included driver utilizes MarkLogic's CPF and Triggers to move documents through the defined State Machines.
+There project includes drivers and Triggers to move documents through the defined State Machines.

 The _State Conductor_ can be used to perform an arbitrary number of context-based processing actions on a subset of documents.
-Actions could include: invoking a [MarkLogic Data Hub](https://docs.marklogic.com/datahub/) flow, transforming a document, applying metadata, or calling an external process.
+Actions could include: invoking a [MarkLogic Data Hub](https://docs.marklogic.com/datahub/) flow or step, transforming a document, applying metadata, or calling an external process.

 The _State Conductor_ requires a "Driver" to process documents and move them through the installed state machine states.
-The _State Conductor_ supports a [Data Services](https://github.com/aclavio/marklogic-state-conductor/tree/develop/state-conductor-dataservices) driver, a [CoRB2](https://github.com/marklogic-community/corb2) driver, and a [CPF](https://docs.marklogic.com/guide/cpf) driver.
+The _State Conductor_ supports a [Data Services](https://github.com/aclavio/marklogic-state-conductor/tree/develop/state-conductor-dataservices) driver and a [CoRB2](https://github.com/marklogic-community/corb2) driver.

 1. [Quick Start Guide](https://github.com/aclavio/marklogic-state-conductor/wiki/QUICKSTART)
 2. [Installation](#installation)